The VS Athletics Weightlifting Shoe 2 – the most deserved shoe sequel of all time?

 They are better positioned than the original as you can see in the comparison.
+The original’s straps worked, but these are much better.
 By being further apart, they cover a larger area of your upper foot.

 Somewhat surprisingly, one of the most dramatic changes aside from the construction of the shoe is the new and improved sole.